-You should never judge a book by its cover, and James McQueen is keeping his firmly under wraps.
-The elusive artist, who operates under a name as fictitious as the titles he paints, is the one of the newest artists to join Castle Fine Art, with his book-themed Non-Fiction collection already proving to be a page-turner with our collectors.
-McQueen’s limited edition captivating works are extraordinarily popular and in incredibly high demand – selling out in just hours!
+You should never judge a book by its cover, and McQueen is keeping his firmly under wraps.
+The elusive artist, who operates under a name as fictitious as the titles he paints, has so far launched one collection of his book-themed Anthology works and three collections of his Non-Fiction works with Castle Fine Art.
+They proved to be a page-turner with our collectors, and McQueen’s limited edition captivating works are extraordinarily popular and in incredibly high demand – with the Non-Fiction collection selling out in just hours!

 For exclusive access to future releases, click here to stay up-to-date with the elusive artist.

-Using paint and a spray can, James light-heartedly subverts the traditional representation of Penguin Books covers through his tongue-in-cheek titles and bold, contemporary aesthetic.
+Using paint and a spray can, McQueen light-heartedly subverts the traditional representation of book covers through his tongue-in-cheek titles and bold, contemporary aesthetic.
 The subject of books – explored by artists including the American illustrator Norman Rockwell – is given a modern feel through the incorporation of graffiti elements.
-Inspired by street artists like Banksy, these urban touches elevate the vintage, distressed feel of the book covers, adding texture and challenging their history.
-James adds: "I want to create that wear and tear, that authenticity.
+Inspired by artists like Rothko, these urban touches elevate the vintage, distressed feel of the book covers, adding texture and challenging their history.
+McQueen adds: "I want to create that wear and tear, that authenticity.
 It’s too easy to do something clean.
 It’s too easy to do something with straight lines.
 It’s much harder to make something look old and tired."

-Uniting book-lovers, ardent readers and collectors of art, his debut release, Non-Fiction, evokes the deeply personal experience and nostalgia that a book can create for its owner.
+Uniting book-lovers, ardent readers and collectors of art, his Non-Fiction collections evoke the deeply personal experience and nostalgia that a book can create for its owner.
 Our emotional response to the words of a book – whether on the inside pages or the front cover – is personal to us.
-Just as each person interprets a character, or an artwork, differently, the quotes from James' book covers hold significance in uniquely special ways.
+Just as each person interprets a character, or an artwork, differently, the quotes from McQueen’s book covers hold significance in uniquely special ways.
 The carefully-selected typography gives these titles a voice, allowing them to convey a message through humour or caution.

 James is fascinated by the faded effect of vintage books, which he achieves by sanding down the layers of paint on the canvas to create an amazing mixture of hues, before finishing with a layer of lacquer.
 He explains: "I’ve always been interested in the way that books age; if you’ve got a stack of books on a shelf, the daylight will create incredible effects, making each cover fade into a spectrum of different colours.
 I want to create that old, that wear and tear, that authenticity.
 The exposure of these layers represents the history and journey of the artwork, just as a used book will have its own story."